 The goal development process includes a discussion with the appropriate people and should answer the questions: who, what, when, and how.

 These four questions help to facilitate a discussion and thought process that flushes out the details needed for writing effective goals.

 Once the questions are answered a goal setting worksheet can be created as an easy visual of the goal plan.

 Now let’s look at a couple of these goals and put them in a goal document.

-A structured performance management process, which includes rewards and recognition for employees, is critical to ensuring goal completion.
 An organizations’ ability to write and accomplish annual goals is critical to achieving corporate objectives.
-For a link to this document, click here.

 Does your organization write annual goals?